 In remote mountain villages, farmers contend with flash flooding and landslides to grow enough food to feed their families.
 Water often comes from unprotected sources, putting entire communities at risk of waterborne disease.

 Medair has been working in Afghanistan since 1996, responding to the needs of vulnerable and difficult-to-reach communities.

-Medair provides relief in some of the most remote areas in the mountainous Central Highlands region.
-These hard-to-reach communities are vulnerable to environmental disaster such as flooding and drought.
-Food shortages occur often and access to safe water and latrines is limited.
+Medair provides relief in some of the most remote areas in the mountainous Central Highlands region, where hard-to-reach communities are trying to grow food for their families out of earth that is frequently affected by flooding and drought.
+Access to safe water and latrines is limited.

 When crisis strikes, health risks multiply.
 Families suffer from preventable diseases.
 Children are weakened from malnutrition.
 Everyone needs health care and nutrition—especially during crisis.

 Food insecurity can occur for any number of reasons: conflict, natural disaster, environmental change or lack of access to markets.
 Food shortages exacerbate existing crises and can irreversibly affect a population.